pythoninchemistry/ch40208/CH40208/python_basics/python_first_chemistry_later.md

-# Python first, chemistry later
+# Python first, computational chemistry later

 One of the goals of this course is for you to explore concepts and techniques used in computational chemistry research by writing your own Python code to solve various problems.